 - a mastectomy, in which the surgeon removes one or both breasts

-Though doctors may refer to triple-negative breast cancer as difficult to treat, people should note that successful treatment depends on how early a doctor detects the cancer and its stage at diagnosis.
+Although triple-negative breast cancer may be harder to treat than other breast cancers, this does not mean it is not treatable.
+Successful treatment depends on how early a doctor detects cancer and its stage at diagnosis.

-Some people are more prone to this type of cancer than others.
-However, having risk factors does not necessarily mean that a person will develop it.
-Similarly, some people with no risk factors have triple-negative breast cancer.
+Some people are more prone to triple-negative breast cancer than others.
+However, having risk factors does not necessarily mean that a person will develop the condition.
+Similarly, some people with no risk factors will develop it.

-While it is impossible to prevent breast cancer, a person can reduce some risks by maintaining a healthful lifestyle, including:
+While it is impossible to prevent breast cancer, a person can reduce their risk

 - reducing or eliminating alcohol consumption

-Doctors consider triple-negative breast cancer to be an aggressive cancer.
+Doctors consider triple-negative breast cancer aggressive.
 However, this does not mean that they cannot treat it.

-The Breast Cancer Healthline app provides people with access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.
+The Breast Cancer Healthline app provides access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.